CeIest/SAO-Releases-Stalk/readme.md

 - switch to image hash, add kdkw_500, kdkw_1000 & amzhost for Kadokawa
 - Add mail support
 - Add Bookwalker support
-- Add a antomatic Bookwalker ripper support
+- Add a antomatic Bookwalker ripper support and upload the files on a Drive or whatever